BalloonBox-Inc/near-oracle-contracts/contract-nft/methods.md

 # PUBLIC METHODS

 #### About :spiral_notepad:
-The MFT-minter smart contract contains numerous public methods or functions, callable from outside of the contract.
+The NFT-minter smart contract contains numerous public methods or functions, callable from outside of the contract.
 This documentations lists a few noteworthy methods, namely some of the ones invoked by the dApp as the frontend interacts with the smart contract.
 Methods can be of two types:
  - **calls: (cost gas)** these methods alter the contract state, i.e., they're state handlers
  - **views: (gasless)** these methods are view-only and are used to query the contract state without changing it